-Career-Life Connections will enable students to develop the skills they need to become self-directed individuals who successfully set goals, make thoughtful decisions and take responsibility for pursuing their goals throughout life.
+Career-Life Connections (CLC) will enable students to develop the skills they need to become self-directed individuals who successfully set goals, make thoughtful decisions and take responsibility for pursuing their goals throughout life.
 Building from CLE 10, students will explore post-secondary education options, careers, health and finances.
 At the end of the course, students will be more aware of opportunities that are available to them.
 Career-Life Connections focuses on applying personal career-life management knowledge, skills, and strategies toward a personal life journey.

 The Capstone is the final project for this course.
 It is a requirement for Career-Life Connections and for graduation.
 The purpose of the capstone is for students to demonstrate the knowledge, competencies, and passion(s) that they can offer the world, as they integrate personal interests and strengths with preferred future possibilities.
 It is a representation of the student's learning journey and provides an opportunity to reflect and synthesize as well as showcase and celebrate.
-Career Life Connections 12 will be delivered as a Blended Model.
+Career Life Connections 12 is a full year 'Z Block' course, delivered as a Blended Model, outside the regular schedule.
+Semester One focuses on on-line Module work and Semester Two on Capstone.